libp2p/js-libp2p/API.md

 Sets up [multistream-select routing](https://github.com/multiformats/multistream-select) of protocols to their application handlers.
 Whenever a stream is opened on one of the provided protocols, the handler will be called. `handle` must be called in order to register a handler and support for a given protocol.
 This also informs other peers of the protocols you support.

 `libp2p.handle(protocols, handler)`

+In the event of a new handler for the same protocol being added, the first one is discarded.

 #### Parameters